ChrisYoxall/aws.play/terraform/readme.md

-To grant Terraform access need to export the AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY environment variables.
+To grant Terraform access need to set the AWS_ACCESS_KEY_ID, AWS_SECRET_ACCESS_KEY & AWS_SESSION_TOKEN (not sure if both key and token is needed) environment variables.